Manogyajn/Sales-Dashboard-PowerBi/README.md

 # Sales-Dashboard-PowerBi <br>
-design a dashboard in Power BI <br>
+1-design a dashboard in Power BI <br>
-Data modelling with Power BI and star schema development<br>
+2-Data modelling with Power BI and star schema development<br>
- Identifying measures and KPIs for sales analytics<br>
+3- Identifying measures and KPIs for sales analytics<br>
-Creating measures and setting up a dedicated measure table<br>
+4-Creating measures and setting up a dedicated measure table<br>
- Time intelligence calculations in Power BI - MoM changes<br>
+5- Time intelligence calculations in Power BI - MoM changes<br>
- Using the "new" card visual and reference labels<br>
+6- Using the "new" card visual and reference labels<br>
- Fixing problems with DAX measures<br>
+7- Fixing problems with DAX measures<br>
- Using Field parameters to create a dynamic trend chart<br>
+8- Using Field parameters to create a dynamic trend chart<br>
-"Group" feature of Power BI to make histograms<br>
+9-Group feature of Power BI to make histograms<br>
- Working with ZOOM SLIDER<br>
+10- Working with ZOOM SLIDER<br>
- Gauge chart to see Profit and LBS % <br>
+11- Gauge chart to see Profit and LBS % <br>
- Table design in Power BI<br>
+12- Table design in Power BI<br>
- Conditional formatting for tables<br>
+13- Conditional formatting for tables<br>
-Fixing problems with bookmarks data / filter preservation <br>
+14-Fixing problems with bookmarks data / filter preservation <br>
-Setting up tooltips for country breakdown<br>
+15-Setting up tooltips for country breakdown<br>
-Slicer panel set up<br>
+16-Slicer panel set up<br>